canvasxyz/canvas-docs/docs/api.md

 Each Canvas application is defined as a single file, with JavaScript exports for models, routes, actions, and configuration, executed inside a [sandboxed ES2020 runtime](https://bellard.org/quickjs/).
-This lets us support complex logic, like custom action handlers and zk-proof verification inside Canvas.

 ## Table of Contents